TempeHS/TempeHS_Pi_Pico_Boilerplate/README.md

 Right click the EXPLORER window and choose _upload project to pico_ or <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> or <kbd>Command</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> and select **MicroPico: Upload Project to Pico**.

+> [!Important]
+>
+> ## Reserved Pins
+>
+> GP0 - TX - Used for communication and is often noisy
+> GP1 - RX - Used for communication and is often noisy
+> GP4 - Ground pin to stop loop
+> GP11 - I2C SDA used by PiicoDev shield
+> GP12 - I2C SCL used by PiicoDev shield

 ## PiicoDev Components Available at Tempe High School

 - [P1 Precision Temperature Sensor](https://github.com/CoreElectronics/CE-PiicoDev-TMP117-MicroPython-Module) - [example code](/examples/P1.py)